Frequently Asked Questions

 It's great that you want to help the Community grow!
 You can use your personal Tester Referral link and share it with your friends, wherever you'd like (e.g. Facebook, Twitter, your blog, etc.).
 The "Refer Friends" option is available in the left side menu in the "Community" section.
 We'll award you with Community Points for referring new friends to Testbirds.
 The Top 10 Bird Recruiters will be featured on your dashboard.
 If you want further details and explanations regarding your earned Community Points, you can simply click on the heart symbol next to your notifications.

 We understand it can feel a little scary to share certain personal information.
 After all, we are users of many platforms ourselves and as such know how weird it can feel to have your information online.
-Our slogan is to only ask for information that is necessary for collaboration.
+No need to worry though: We strictly follow the rule to only ask for information that is necessary for collaboration.

 We also initiated a set of guidelines (supported by the German Crowdsourcing Association) aimed at creating a trusting and fair cooperation between service providers, clients and crowdworkers because we really care about our testers.